 As a freshman in college in 2016, I began my two-season tenure as a cheerleader for the New England Patriots.
 I attended school full-time, where I maintained being a member of my University’s President’s List, attended multiple practices and promotional appearances each week and poured my heart and soul into each and every game, all while making a continuous effort to uphold my social life and develop my future career path.
 My time on the squad was an extremely empowering and uplifting experience.
 My teammates were a group of women who lifted each other higher and celebrated one another.
 In 2018, after having cheered at both Super Bowl LI in Houston and Super Bowl LII in Minneapolis, I resigned from my position as a cheerleader in order to focus on my ambition to attend law school.
 My time as an NFL cheerleader was inspiring and a huge stepping stone in my life.
 However, just because I’ve been on the sidelines doesn’t mean I can’t also be in the game.

 When I think of my career and the impact I’ll have on this world, I envision the advancement of females everywhere.
 As females still lag in gender equality in senior management and corporate boardrooms around the world, I believe the best way to encourage women and prosper upward mobility is to help provide access to more (and better) educational opportunities.
 That’s the precise reason I developed the Women’s Empowerment Scholarship.
 I want to celebrate and support women who share my values and wish to meaningfully change the world.
 I believe no one should feel bound by preconceived notions and I want to be a symbol to those who believe they can never be more than what society mandates.
 Similarly, I want to influence the world and show you can do it all and no one thing defines what it means to be a woman.
-I’m excited about my new journey as the President of this nonprofit.
-I look forward to following my heart and supporting a future generation of female pioneers and leaders.
+Each year, I continue to be excited about my role as the President of this nonprofit and I always look forward to supporting New England's future generation of female pioneers and leaders.